TheCSharpAcademy/CodeReviews.Console.Flashcards/README.md

 2) You'll need two different tables for stacks and flashcards.
 The tables should be linked by a foreign key.
 3) Stacks should have a unique name.
 4) Every flashcard needs to be part of a stack.
 If a stack is deleted, the same should happen with the flashcard.
-5) You should use DTOs to show the flashcards to the user without the Id of the stack it belongs to.
+5) You should use DTOs to show the flashcards to the user without the ID of the stack it belongs to.
-6) When showing a stack to the user, the flashcard Ids should always start with 1 without gaps between them.
-If you have 10 cards and number 5 is deleted, the table should show Ids from 1 to 9.
+6) When showing a stack to the user, the flashcard IDs should always start with 1 without gaps between them.
+If you have 10 cards and the number 5 is deleted, the table should show IDs from 1 to 9.
 7) After creating the flashcards functionalities, create a "Study Session" area, where the users will study the stacks.
 All study sessions should be stored, with date and score.
 8) The study and stack tables should be linked.
-If a stack is deleted, it's study sessions should be deleted.
+If a stack is deleted, its study sessions should be deleted.
 9) The project should contain a call to the study table so the users can see all their study sessions.
-This table receives insert calls upon each study session, but there shouldn't be update and delete calls to it.
+This table receives insert calls upon each study session, but there shouldn't be updates or deleted calls to it.

 ## Challenges